Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:darkgreen">5$</span>] - Advanced Logger - In a nutshell, it will log more stuff into the console for admins to know what's going on.

+[<span style="color:darkgreen">5$</span>] - Chat Color Changer - Allows for dynamic chat color changing without the need of changing permission groups (Doesn't limit which colors they can use).

 [<span style="color:darkgreen">5$</span>] - Command Cooldown - External support for adding a cooldown to commands... that's literally it.

+[<span style="color:darkgreen">5$</span>] - Custom Loot Points - Allows players/admins to set customized spawn points for loot wherever they want.

 [<span style="color:darkgreen">5$</span>] - Kits Tool - Plugin for unturned.
 In a nutshell it acts as an extension for the kits plugin so that you can from ingame create and edit kits.